Great Eastern Railway: Farming

 During 1916 the GER ran a poultry demonstration trains throughout East Anglia often visiting towns on market day.
 The purpose of this train was to encourage self-sufficiency during the food shortages of the First World War.
 Encouraged by the reception this train got, the GER purchased Dodnash Priory Farm in Bentley, Suffolk as a poultry demonstration farm.
 The hen houses were built at Stratford Works and had individual works numbers.
 By 1920 the farm was producing 40,000 eggs per month for the GER as well as chickens, turkeys, fruit and vegetables for the GER hotels, restaurants, dining cars and buffets.
 Another establishment at Chigwell has been doing this for some years previously.

 Dodnash Priory also served as a rest home for GER horses.
 A siding about three-quarters of a mile south of Bentley railway station on the down side served the farm.

 The farm survived into LNER days being sold in 1927 when the farmer reached 70 and retired.
 The siding had been removed in May 1925.

 Stratford Market

 Stratford Market was founded by the GER in 1879 as a wholesale fruit and vegetable market as a competitor to the City of London's Spitalfields Market.
 The market also had an extensive goods depot and a nearby railway station.

 People

+Chairmen

+The chairmen of the Great Eastern Railway were: